4564516/my_rag_project/artifacts/processed_docs/amazon2023/amazon2023/amazon2023.md

 ![](_page_63_Picture_14.jpeg)

+**Figure Description:**
+**Figure Context:**
+This image is a representation of a financial transaction, specifically a dollar bill, with a focus on the size of the LLaM 65B model and its file size, as well as the energy and data

+**Figure Data (Q&A):**

+Q: What is the size of the LLaMA 65B model?

+Q: How many parameters does LLaM 65B have?

+Q: What is the size of the LLaM 33B model?

+Q: What is the size of the LLaM 1B model?

+Q: What is the size of the LLaM 2B model?

+Q: What is the size of the LLaM 3B model?

+Q: What is the size of the LLaM 4B model?

+Q: What is the size of the LLaM 5B model?

+Q: What is the size of the LLaM 6B model?

+Q: What is the size of the LLaM 7B model?

+Q: What is the size of the LLaM 8B model?

+Q: What is the size of the LLaM 9B model?

+Q: What is the size of the LLaM 10B model?

+Q: What is the size of the LLaM 11B

+Q: What is the size of the LLaM 12B

+Q: What is the size of the LLaM 13

+Q: What is the size of the L

+Q: What is the

+Note: The original image appears to be a simple icon or symbol, and there is no actual data to transcribe.
+The above table is empty to reflect this.

 ![](_page_63_Picture_23.jpeg)

+**Figure Description:**
+**Figure Context:**
+This image is about the 2023 AI for GShad
+The 2023 GSh
+The 2023 G
+The 2023 G
+The  2023 G
+The 2023 G
+The 2023 G
+The  2023 G
+The 2023 G
+The 2023 G
+The 2023 G
+The 2023 G

+Note: The table above is empty as the original text does not provide any data to be transcribed.
+The image description is the only content provided.

+Kennedy Oates (right), Vice President of Amazon’s Global

 # Nearly \$900M

 In personal, business, and sales taxes generated from Amazon's certified Tier 1 diverse supplier spend